pip-services/pip-services-docs/content/en/getting_started/recipes/datadog/_index.md

 #### Generating values for the metrics

-Once we have our components ready, we can generate some values for our metrics by running the component’s method.
-In the example below, we create an instance of the object and run “mymethod” five times.
+Once we have our components ready, we can generate some values for our metrics by running the component's method.
+In the example below, we create an instance of the object and run "mymethod" five times.

 {{< tabsection >}}
    {{< include "./__code4_node.md" >}}